fermyon/feedback/README.md

 # Fermyon Cloud Feedback
 Thank you for trying out Fermyon Cloud!
 We'd love to hear your feedback.
-Please use this [template]() to file a GitHub issue that will be reviewed by the Fermyon buffins.
+Please use one of the following [templates](https://github.com/fermyon/feedback/issues/new/choose) to file a GitHub issue that will be reviewed by the Fermyon buffins.
 Examples of feedback include:

+* Bug report
 * Feature request
-* Documentation/sample request
+* Documentation request
-* Bug

 ## Other ways to engage with the community
 - For Spin specific feedback, please visit the Spin [GitHub repo]()